DeepPavlovAdmin/convai/README.md

 	171 0 Q01138 3 2.34534 sample_run

 This run file will be used to evaluate both question relevance and document relevance.
 Sample runs can found in `./sample_runs/` directory.
+Also, sample Google Colab Notebookes are available.
+Please check [ClariQ repo](https://github.com/aliannejadi/ClariQ) for more information.

 #### Clarification need
 This file is supposed to contain the predicted `clarification_need` labels.
 Therefore, the file format is simply the `topic_id` and the predicted label.
 Sample lines can be found below: